-Full day animal processing classes tend to cost around $300 per person, and the host keeps all the meat.
-It’s a pretty good deal to get help doing hard work you were planning on anyway.
+Full-day animal processing classes tend to cost around $300 per person, and the host keeps all the meat.
+It’s a pretty good deal to get help doing the hard work you were planning on anyway.

 There are a lot of permaculture books out there to get you started, but if you’re serious about teaching courses I’d suggest investing in the Edible Forest Gardens two-volume set.
 They’re the definitive textbooks for aspiring permaculturists, and a great resource to have on hand for any forest gardener, teacher or otherwise.